luluzhou1/alinush.github.io/_posts/2025-06-03-the-spartan-zksnark-framework.md

  - $v_C \gets \sum_{\j\in\binS} \tilde{C}(\r_x,\j) \tilde{Z}(\j)$
  - $T\gets r_A v_A + r_B v_B + r_C v_C$
  - $(e_y, \pi_y; \r_y) \gets \SC.\prove(M_{\r_x}, T, s, 2)$ (see Eq. \ref{eq:second-sumcheck})
+    + _ZK:_ Would need changes
+    + _Performance:_ This can be carefully implemented so as to only apply the random linear combination on the univariate polynomial sumcheck messages and work mostly over small field elements.

 <!-- The Spartan proof, defined as a macro, to avoid mistakes -->
 <div style="display: none;">$